 A product’s labels also wear and fade over time, so a receipt may be the only way to connect an item to its manufacturer and retailer.
 You can’t be compensated for an injury if you don’t know who caused it.

-IF AN INJURY HAPPENS, WHAT STEPS SHOULD YOU TAKE?
+IF A PRODUCT RELATED INJURY HAPPENS, WHAT STEPS SHOULD YOU TAKE?

 If a product-related injury happens, obtain medical treatment at once.
 That’s the top priority.